 The BRITE mission is a collaboration between Canadian, Austrian and Polish astronomers and space scientists.
-The Canadian partners represent University of Toronto, Université de Montréal, Mount Allison University, and Royal Military College of Canada.
+The Canadian partners represent University of Toronto, Université de Montréal, Mount Allison University, Royal Military College of Canada, University of British Columbia, and Bishop’s University.
 The mission was built, and the Canadian satellites operated by, the University of Toronto Institute for Aerospace Studies Space Flight Lab (UTIAS-SFL).
 The Canadian Space Agency funded the construction of the Canadian satellites, and continues to support their day-to-day operations.

 There are five BRITE satellites in the Constellation, which work together to obtain well-sampled, long term continuous (~6 months) light curves in both red and blue band passes across a variety of sky fields.

-As this issue of Cassiopeia went to press, the assignments of the BRITE nanosats were:
+As this issue of Cassiopeia went to press, the assignments of the BRITE nanosats was:

 - BRITE Toronto (Canada): This satellite observes with a red filter.
-It is currently observing the Sagittarius VI field, revisiting this field for the sixth time.
+It is currently observing the Orion/Taurus III field, revisiting this field for the third time.

 - BRITE Lem (Poland): Lem observes with a blue filter, but is currently idle due to unresolved stability issues.

 - BRITE Heweliusz (Poland): Heweliusz observes with a red filter.
-It is currently observing a target of opportunity.
+It is currently observing the Vela/Pictorus V field.

-- BRITE Austria (Austria): BRITE Austria observes with a red filter.
-It is currently observing the Sagittarius VI field.
+- BRITE Austria (Austria): BRITE Austria observes with a blue filter.
+It is currently observing the Orion VII field.

 - UniBRITE (Austria): Currently out of order.

-The BRITE Constellation observing program is currently set through the end of 2020, and the program for 2021 will be finalized by the BRITE Executive Science Team (BEST) in the next few weeks.
-Details of the observing plan will be available on the BRITE photometry Wiki page.
+The BRITE Constellation observing program is currently set through November of 2021.
+Details of the observing plan are available on the BRITE photometry Wiki page.